Use Nada to Determine the Real Value of You RV

 You don't know how many times I have heard some RV owner brag, after a couple of beers, in front of their friends who don't know any better and say something like: "Hey, the list price on my rig is $250,000" (or whatever number they got from NADA at one time or another).

-A Camper, regardless of the type, depreciates constantly until it reaches its SCRAP VALUE.
+A camper, regardless of the type, depreciates constantly until it reaches its scrap value, which can take as little as a dozen years, up to 20 or more.

 The Base High Retail pricing is the expected base retail value of an RV, if it is in Very Good Condition.